artnak/artur.zek/DOCKER.md

 # Build & serve the site

-The container will then build the website into the `build` folder.
+The container will build the website into the `build` folder.

 The website preview will be accessible on [http://localhost:9080](http://localhost:9080)